Interdisciplinary Minor

 HMN 160.
 Contemporary Venetian Experience.
 (1.5 h)

 Social, artistic and environmental aspects of life in contemporary Venice.
 Includes site visits, guest lectures, and interviews with Venetians.
-Taught only in Venice.
+Taught in Venice.
 Pass/fail.

 HMN 170.
 Contemporary Spanish Experience.
 (1.5 h)